 In 2013 at Purdue, Geoff Davis took bronze in the high jump at the NCAA outdoor meet and was fifth at the NCAA indoor meet.

-Shumpert's family is now larger in his return to Tennessee.
-He and his wife, Melinda, now have three daughters: Naomi, Mikayla and Lydia.
+Shumpert and his wife, Melinda, have three daughters: Naomi, Mikayla and Lydia.
 Shumpert earned his master's degree in sport management and Melinda graduated from veterinary school from UT.